 “I still bear the scars … frequent spasms in my legs,” wrote Denton.

-Which perhaps is why, close to five decades later when my daughter and I were walking through the Jamestown Settlement museum with Jeremiah Denton and his wife, Mary (they had graciously invited us to visit them in Williamsburg, Va., where we were overnight house guests), Jeremiah Denton couldn’t bend down and tie his shoelaces that had become untied.
+Which perhaps is why, close to five decades later when my daughter and I were walking through the Jamestown Settlement museum with Jeremiah Denton and his wife, Mary (they had graciously invited us to visit them in Williamsburg, Va.), he couldn’t bend down and tie his shoelaces that had become untied.
 Mary knelt down and tied them.

-Jeremiah Denton, or Admiral Denton or Sen. Denton (or, as he preferred to be called, “Jerry,” though I always had a hard time calling him that to his face, even when he insisted) was a hero not just because he was imprisoned in filthy prison cells and tortured for his country.
-Denton, along with the other heroic Americans POWs – many of them, like Denton, Naval aviators shot down over enemy territory – are especially worthy of honor because they dealt with their horrendous mistreatment so nobly, so admirably, so defiantly, like the natural aristocrats of the human race that they were and are.
+Jeremiah Denton, or Admiral Denton or Sen. Denton (or, as he preferred, “Jerry,” though I had a hard time calling him that to his face, even when he insisted) was a hero not just because he was imprisoned in filthy prison cells and tortured for his country.
+Denton, along with the other heroic Americans POWs – many of them, like Denton, Naval aviators shot down over enemy territory – are especially worthy of honor because they dealt with their horrendous mistreatment so nobly, so admirably, so defiantly, like the natural aristocrats of the human race that they were.

-It’s hard to have any idea what I’m talking about without reading Denton’s book, “When Hell Was In Session.”
-It has affected me – in a lasting way – more than almost any other book I’ve ever read.
+It’s hard to fully appreciate this without reading Denton’s book, “When Hell Was In Session.”
+It affected me in a profound and lasting way.

-I first met Jeremiah Denton and his wife, Mary, while spending a week with them aboard a WND cruise, and found the daily experience of talking and dining with them somewhat akin to sitting down to dinner with Thomas Jefferson, George Washington or William Bradford and experiencing living history.
+I was privileged to meet Jeremiah Denton and his wife, Mary, some years ago while spending a week with them aboard a WND cruise, and found the daily experience of talking and dining with them somewhat akin to sitting down to dinner with Thomas Jefferson, George Washington or William Bradford and experiencing living history.
 We’re talking stories – amazing stories.

 Anyway, having gotten to know “Jerry and Mary” through that experience, we stayed in touch and they invited me to visit them at their home near Colonial Williamsburg.
 I took my daughter, Sarah, along with me.